Client: PRIVATE RESIDENCE

-Location: Cornwall, UK
+Location: FLUSHING, Cornwall, UK

-The Sleeper Light is a bespoke fixture I designed and installed in collaboration with David Buurma to give an eye-catching section of reclaimed wood a third lease of life.
-David loved the texture of the piece, which was first used as a railway sleeper and later as a cutting block in a granite quarry, and requested a design that took advantage of its unique appearance, while also providing a functional and attractive light source as a centrepiece over the family dining table.
+“The Sleeper Light is a bespoke fixture I designed and installed in collaboration with David Buurma to give an eye-catching section of reclaimed wood a third lease of life.
+David loved the texture of the piece, which was first used as a railway sleeper and later as a cutting block in a granite quarry, and requested a design that took advantage of its unique appearance, whilst also providing a functional and attractive light source as a centrepiece over the family dining table.

+To draw attention to the rough striations in the wood, I used LED strip in the cut-out sections of the sleeper, creating relief in the rugged textures and highlighting its industrial heritage.
+Along the length of the fixture are seven small porcelain shades, hung at varying heights to match the organic feel of the sleeper.
 The natural material of the porcelain shades is in keeping the untreated wood of the sleeper, while the honeycombed pattern of each shade creates a beautiful speckled effect on the walls of the room at night.

-Photo Credits: David Buurma
+Photo credits: David Buurma